marchon/artifact/design/purpose.md

 # REQ-web
+partof: REQ-purpose
+###
 The web interface for artifact should be designed to behave very similar to the CLI/text based interface, except it should take advantage of everything that a web interface can.

+Main attributes:
+- Works directly on the file system.
+Any database introduced should only be used for improving performance (invisible to the user).
+- [[.secure]]: this is definitely TODO, not sure how it will be accomplished ATM.
+Probably just require non-local host hosting to require a password and use HTTPS (nothing crazy).
+- Fast for _single users and small groups_.
+Explicitly not designed as a whole org editing portal, users are encouraged to make small changes and use existing code review tools for changing design docs.

 # Architecture
 The basic architecture of the web UI is split into two components: